radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

 rm -rf .git .gitignore .python-version
 ```

-You could, of course, also delete the entire project folder using `rm -rf ~/my_project` is you don't need it anymore.
+You could, of course, also delete the entire project folder using `rm -rf ~/my_project` if you don't need it anymore.

 ## Committing changes to the computing environment

-By default re-starting the RSM-MSBA computing environment will remove any changes you made inside the container.
+As mentioned above, re-starting the RSM-MSBA computing environment will remove any changes you made **inside** the container.
 This allows you to experiment freely, without having to worry about "breaking" things.
-However, there are times when you might want to keep changes.
+However, there are times when you might want to make changes to the underlying docker image so they are always available when you restart the container.

 As shown in the previous section, you can install python packages locally rather than in the container.
 These packages will still be available after a container restart.